njablonski/ExeniaCampaign/README.md

 - You may not take any unique named pilots or upgrades (cards with a • next to their name).
 - Taking upgrades may require spending strategic campaign resources.
   - You can always take Talent upgrades.
-  - To take [Crew](https://xwing-miniatures-second-edition.fandom.com/wiki/Category:Crew_Upgrades), Gunner, [Astromech](https://xwing-miniatures-second-edition.fandom.com/wiki/Category:Astromech_Upgrades), or Modification upgrades requires than you spend 1 supply on _Personnel_ for the battle.
+  - To take [Crew](https://xwing-miniatures-second-edition.fandom.com/wiki/Category:Crew_Upgrades), Gunner, [Astromech](https://xwing-miniatures-second-edition.fandom.com/wiki/Category:Astromech_Upgrades), or Modification upgrades requires than you spend 1 Supply on _Personnel_ for the battle.
-  - To take Missile, Torpedo, [Device](https://xwing-miniatures-second-edition.fandom.com/wiki/Category:Device_Upgrades), or Turret upgrades requires that you spend 1 supply on _Ordnance_ for the battle.
+  - To take Missile, Torpedo, [Device](https://xwing-miniatures-second-edition.fandom.com/wiki/Category:Device_Upgrades), or Turret upgrades requires that you spend 1 Supply on _Ordnance_ for the battle.
 - The obstacles used depend on terrain features of the hex where the battle takes place.
   - For a hex with no special features, use 6 standard asteroid obstacles.
   - For a hex with an Asteroid Field, use 9 standard asteroid obstacles.
   - For a hex with an Energized Gas Cloud, use 3 standard asteroid obstacles and 3 gas cloud obstacles.
 When affected by one of these gas cloud obstacles, roll an attack dice.
 On a hit or critical hit, the affected ship gains one Ion Token.
-  - For each previous battle that took place in the hex during this campaign, add one debris cloud obstacle.
+  - For each previous battle that took place in the hex during this campaign, add 1 debris cloud obstacle, up to a maximum of 3 extra debris cloud obstacles.

 These rules enhance the verisimilitude of the story as it unfolds in the strategic game, disincentivizes netdecking behavior, and levels the playing field for players who may not be familiar with the metagame of popular formats.